Skip to content

 1. Devices launched with Android 12 must be supported.

-2. Devices which have an old kernel (Some Android 12 devices is also old kernel) are compatible (You should build kernel yourself)
+2. Devices with an older kernel (some devices with Android 12 also have the older kernel) are compatible (you should build kernel yourself).

 Can KernelSU support old kernel?

-It is possible, KernelSU is backported to kernel 4.14 now, for older kernel, you need to backport it manully and PRs welcome!
+It's possible.
+KernelSU is backported to kernel 4.14 now.
+For older kernels, you need to backport it manually, and PRs are always welcome!

 Why my Android version is 13, and the kernel shows "android12-5.10"?

-The Kernel version has nothing to do with Android version, if you need to flash kernel, always use the kernel version, Android version is not so important.
+The kernel version has nothing to do with the Android version.
+If you need to flash kernel, always use the kernel version; the Android version isn't as important.

-GKI1 is completely different from GKI2, you must compile kernel by yourself.
+GKI 1.0 is completely different from GKI 2.0, you must compile kernel by yourself.

-We do not recommend you to modify the system partition directly.
-You should use the module to modify it systemlessly.
+We don't recommend that you modify the system partition directly.
+Please check Module guide to modify it systemlessly.
 If you insist on doing this, check magisk_overlayfs.

 Why is there a huge 1 TB file?

-The 1 TB size modules.img is a disk image file, don't worry about its size, it's a special type of file known as a sparse file, its actual size is only the size of the module you use, and it will dynamically shrink after you delete the module; it does not actually occupy 1 TB of disk space (actually your mobile phone may not have that much space).
+The 1 TB modules.img file is a disk image file.
+Don't worry about its size; it's a special type of file known as a sparse file.
+Its actual size is only the size of the module you use, and it will decrease dynamically after you delete the module.
+In fact, it doesn't occupy 1 TB of disk space (your device might not even have that much space).

-If you're really unhappy with the size of this file, you can use the resize2fs -M command to make it the actual size; but the module may not work properly at this time, and we won't provide any support for this.
+If you really care about the size of this file, you can use the resize2fs -M command to make it the actual size.
+However, the module may not work correctly in this case, and we won't provide any support for this.

 Why does my device show wrong storage size?

-Certain devices use non-standard methods for calculating device's storage size, potentially leading to inaccurate storage calculations in system apps and menus, especially when dealing with 1 TB sparse files.
-While this problem seems to be specific to Samsung devices, affecting only Samsung apps and services, it's essential to note that the discrepancy is primarily in the total storage size, and the free space calculation remains accurate.
+Certain devices use non-standard methods to calculate the device's storage size, which may lead to inaccurate storage calculations in system apps and menus, especially when dealing with 1 TB sparse files.
+Although this problem seems to be specific to Samsung devices, affecting only Samsung apps and services, it's important to note that the discrepancy mainly concerns the total storage size, and the free space calculation remains accurate.

 Released under the GPL3 License.